 Do I still get split ends?
-I got my hair trimmed right before going no poo (~ 4 months before these pictures).
-With shampoo, my ends would definitely be split, dry, brittle, rough, scraggly, and in need of another trim at this point, but with water-only, they are just as healthy as the rest of my hair.
+I got my hair trimmed right before going no shampoo (~ 4 months before these pictures).
+With shampoo, my ends would definitely be split, dry, brittle, rough, scraggly, and in need of another trim at this point, but with water-only, they are just as hydrated as the rest of my hair.
 They are soft, shiny (I’ve never had shiny ends), and I have very few split ends.
 (Pictured Below)

 How is my scalp acting?
 Great!
 No issues here.

 Do I still have to boar-bristle brush it in sections every day?
 Nope!
-Spending time each day to section my hair and brush the natural oils through it was the one time-consuming, downside to water-only, but I really don’t have to do it anymore!
+Spending time each day to section my hair and brush the natural oils through it was the one time-consuming side to water-only, but I really don’t have to do it anymore.
 Right before I wash my hair, I’ll still scritch & brush it to make washing easier, and I’ll probably scritch/brush once more during the 7-10 days between washes.
-But I don’t have to do it daily anymore since my hair no longer gets oily.
+But I don’t have to do it daily anymore since my hair no longer gets excessively oily.
 I do brush my hair every day for a minute just to soften the look and style it for the day.
 Most importantly, I keep my brush really clean between uses as to not add last week’s oils back onto this week’s hair.

 Manageability?
 Styling?
 My hair is very manageable now.
 My natural hair oils act like a styling product.
 I can make my hair super voluminous with the flick of my hand fluffing it up, or flat to my head if I wanted.
 It’s like there’s a natural hairspray in it.
 I really don’t need to do anything to my hair anymore.
 It’s weird standing in front of the mirror expecting to have to do something to my hair, but there’s just nothing to do.
 Hallelujah.

 Do I use any styling products?
-Nope.
 The only things I put on my hair now are shea butter (for added hydration on the ends of my hair or for heat protection) and the rare usage of homemade dry shampoo (like once per month maybe) just to make my style fluffier.

 Do I still use coconut oil to hydrate the ends of my hair?
-I actually switched from straight coconut oil to using this shea butter/cocoa butter blend that has some coconut oil in it.
+I actually switched from straight coconut oil to using a shea butter/cocoa butter blend that has some coconut oil in it.
 I prefer using the shea butter blend as it dries less greasy and works excellently to hydrate the ends of my hair in winter.
 I literally just slathered the shea butter all over the bottom 2/3 of my hair right before taking the Day 4 pictures so I could flat iron it a little bit to assess the length.
 It definitely dries much less greasy than straight coconut oil, and completely absorbs into my “low porosity” hair within a few hours.